MI-Fuad/Protein-Sequence-Variability-Prediction/README.md

 As it can be seen from the graph, roughly between position 38 and 50 the random forest is not performing at its best.
 At the same time, for this range of positions the RMSF values are high.
 This indicates that regions which are more flexible are more difficult to predict.

+<h1 id="Limitations"> Limitations and future work </h1>

+The dataset is small with only 164 observations.
+Having a bigger dataset, the prediction would result in a more realistic accuracy.
+Thus a question remains: Is this accuracy representative of most of the proteins or is it only partial?

+In this study we were trying to predict how variable is a position based on entropy.
+Due to time limitations, it was not possible to follow up to the next step.
+Once the variability can be predicted accurately, in future using a much larger dataset with more dynamical properties of the protein and predicting with a RNN would be able to provide a more realistic accuracy while trying to predict specifically which amino acids can the most variable position change into.